rbhatia1997/HTML5-CSS-Playground/README.md

 - You can group related controls using the <fieldset> element.
 The <legend> attribute can assist with a caption to identify the purpose of the form.
 - In HTML5, validation is left to the browser -> you use the required attribute.
 - Type can also be a date, URL, email, search, etc. Placeholder attribute holds the text you'd like to store.
+- These comments won't be visible in browser if you do it like this: <!-- -->.

 ## Notes on CSS